joncampbell123/dosbox-x/INSTALL.md

 Linux Packages (Flatpak or RPM)
 --------------------

-Flatpaks are officially released for the Linux operating system, which are standalone Linux applications.
+Flatpaks are officially released for the Linux operating system, which are standalone applications independent of the Linux distributions.
 For the current DOSBox-X version 0.83.6 the Linux platpak is available from:

 * [com.dosbox_x.DOSBox-X.flatpakref](https://dl.flathub.org/repo/appstream/com.dosbox_x.DOSBox-X.flatpakref)